Ethyl oleate

 Ethyl oleate is a fatty acid ester formed by the condensation of oleic acid and ethanol.
 It is a colorless oil although degraded samples can appear yellow.

 Use and occurrence

 Additive

 Ethyl oleate is used by compounding pharmacies as a vehicle for intramuscular drug delivery, in some cases to prepare the daily doses of progesterone in support of pregnancy.
 Studies that document the safe use of ethyl oleate in pregnancy for both the mother and the fetus have never been performed.
 It is regulated as a food additive in the U.S. by the Food and Drug Administration.
 Ethyl oleate is used as a solvent for pharmaceutical drug preparations involving lipophilic substances such as steroids.

+Chemistry

 It also finds use as a lubricant and a plasticizer.
 Louis Bouveault used ethyl oleate to demonstrate Bouveault–Blanc reduction, producing oleyl alcohol and ethanol, a method which was subsequently refined and published in Organic Syntheses.